the-events-calendar/the-events-calendar/readme.txt

 = [4.1] unreleased =

 * Tweak - Improve the wording on override message for public calendar slug
+* Tweak - Allow Publicize to work with Events, Venues and Organizers

 = [4.0.5] 2016-01-15 =